-The National Cyber Security Summit is the preeminent event for cyber training, education and workforce development aimed at protecting our nation’s infrastructure from the ever-evolving cyber threat.
-Held in Huntsville, Alabama, one of the nation’s largest technological hubs, the summit attracts commercial companies; healthcare, automotive and energy industries; academia; Department of Defense organizations; and civilian departments and agencies including DHS, NIST, NASA, TVA, NSA and DOE, Huntsville also has many other industries represented.
+The National Cyber Summit is the preeminent event for cyber training, education and workforce development aimed at protecting our nation’s infrastructure from the ever-evolving cyber threat.
+Held in Huntsville, Alabama, one of the nation’s largest technological hubs, the Summit attracts both government and commercial participants.
+Long known as the home to Department of Defense organizations and civilian departments and agencies including DHS, NIST, NASA, TVA, NSA and DOE, Huntsville also has many other industries represented.
 Companies are diverse and include healthcare, automotive and energy industries, academia, genetic research and high technology.

 Attracting thousands since its inception in 2008, summit attendees benefit from a diverse offering of educational training sessions, technical and management presentations and keynotes from world-class speakers.
 The summit offers the unique opportunity to network with your peers, showcase your solutions and learn new skills.